mrigya97/SQL/SQL Project 2/readme.md

 employee_name - Names of the employees,
-employee_emailId - Email address of the employee, joining_date - Date of joining the company, tenure - For how long they are working with the company
+employee_emailId - Email address of the employee, joining_date - Date of joining the company, tenure - For how long they are working with the company (in years)

 Customer:-